 The Safety Steering Committee shall carry out the following duties:

-LIGO Laboratory.
+Review and recommend the applicability of safety requirements for the LIGO Laboratory.

 Perform a hazard review of the operational hardware, software, and support equipment designs.

 Evaluate techniques for minimizing or safely accommodating the hazards that cannot be eliminated.